spartan-holochain-counsel/node-holochain-backdrop/docs/API.md

   - `value` - the file path for the DNA package
 - `agents` - (*optional*) an array of names for agent clients
   - defaults to `[ "alice" ]`
+- `opts` - manually override settings
+  - `timeout` - a number that is passed forward when creating `AdminWebsocket.connect( url, opts.timeout )`

 Returns a Promise that resolves with agent configurations when administrative calls are completed.